Download Zipped Enrolled WordPerfect HB0259.ZIP

 (b) must commence protective proceedings if necessary to protect other property of the

-guardian's ward[.];
+guardian's ward[

-(i) statutory benefit or insurance system[, or any];
+(i) statutory benefit or insurance system[

-(ii) private contract[,];
+(ii) private contract[

-(iii) devise[,];
+(iii) devise[

-(iv) trust[,];
+(iv) trust[

 (v) conservatorship; or